-Also known as solar thermal, solar hydronic technology can also take the concept of solar hot water a step further.
+Also known as solar thermal, solar hydronic technology can take the concept of solar hot water a step further.
 Instead of just heating your water, it can also heat your home and be used in other commercial and industrial applications where large volumes of instant hot water are required.

-How does solar hydronics work?
+How do solar hydronics work?

-Given the energy intensive nature of heating water, solar hydronic systems can not only help reduce electricity related greenhouse gas emissions, but also save you money over the long term.
+Given the energy-intensive nature of heating water, solar hydronic systems can not only help reduce electricity-related greenhouse gas emissions but also save you money over the long term.

 Briefly, here’s how a solar thermal system works: